niklasp/ink-docs/versioned_docs/version-v6/basics/cross-contract-calling.md

 1. Builders (i.e `CreateBuilder` and `CallBuilder`)

 Contract references can only be used for cross-contract calls to other ink! contracts.
-Builders can be used to issue cross-contract calls to any Wasm contract, such as those written in ink!, Solang, or ask!.
+Builders can be used to issue cross-contract calls to any RISC-V contract, such as those written in ink! or Solidity.

 ## Contract References